HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 ...
 ```

 The document begins with a YAML section encapsulated by two sets of three dashes (`---`).
-This allows us to describe the document in a standard manner that computers can read.
+This allows us to describe the document in a standard manner that both humans and computers can read.
 The YAML section is typically followed by a blank line for legibility.

 The rest of the document is Markdown.
 Anything you see in the published documentation is written here in this format.